BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject3.md

 ## HINTS
 ```
-# This command lists all groups an AD object is a  member of
+# You will need this command for the project, it lists all of the groups that an AD object is a member of

 Get-ADPrincipalGroupMembership

 ```